petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/object-api-basics.md

 When you publish an Object, Liferay automatically generates REST APIs for it.
 These APIs differ for Company and Site scoped Objects, but they all use the `c/[pluralobjectlabel]` naming pattern (e.g., `c/timeoffrequests`).
 You can use these APIs to create, access, update, and remove Object entries.

-In this example, use cURL commands to perform basic CRUD operations for a custom Object.
+Here you'll use cURL commands to perform basic CRUD operations for a custom Object.
 Before proceeding, [set up](#setting-up-a-liferay-instance) a new Liferay DXP/Portal 7.4 instance and [prepare](#preparing-the-sample-code) the provided tutorial code.

 !!! tip
-    For a complete list of APIs generated for both Site and Company Objects, see [Object's Headless Framework Integration](../using-custom-object-apis.md).
-You can view and test custom Object APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
+    For a complete list of APIs generated for both `Site` and `Company` objects, see [Object's Headless Framework Integration](../using-custom-object-apis.md).
+You can view and test custom object APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
 They appear under *REST Applications*.

 ## Setting Up a Liferay Instance